-Thanks to health blogs, news articles, and scientific studies, the awareness over blue light and its effects continue to grow with every passing year.
-Have you considered a blue light filter for PC?
+Now you may be more familiar with the harmful effects of blue light, have you considered protection such as a blue light filter?
 For most people, the mere mention of “blue light” or “visible blue light” raises statements such as:

-“Blue light is bad that it can cause you to go blind”
+“Blue light is that bad that it can cause you to go blind”

 “You should never use your tablet again because you can ruin your eyes”